SURGERY CLOSED OVER CHRISTMAS

 - Or call 119 if you have no internet access

-When you order a test, you will get information on the options available to you which might be attending a mobile testing unit or having a test kit delivered to your home.
+When you order a test, you will get information on the options available to you which might be to attending a mobile drive through testing centre, a walk through centre or having a test kit delivered to your home.

 Your results should be back within 48 hours, by text, email or phone – and the message will advise you about what to do next.